lolo8304/bot-simulator/README.md

 GENERATE_LABELS
 - true: will generate an addition console.entry with all texts captured in the dialogs
-- use formatted information in all text fields as $.<dialog-name>.<label-name>
+- use formatted information in all text fields as $.dialog-name.label-name
-- console entry can be used directly as <locale>.json file for localization
+- console entry can be used directly as locale.json file for localization